roye52371/Object-Embedding-System/README.md

 ## Setup Instructions

 ### Requirements
 The project was tested on Google Colab using a **T4 GPU**.
 It should work on any system with a CUDA-compatible GPU.
+Make sure you have Python 3.11.11+ installed.

 ### Installation
 1. Clone the repository: